Ecole89-B1-2023-2024/LoL_API_Clement_MONDARY/README.md

 # <br>Introduction</br>
-This project, titled "LoL Champs," is an unofficial documentation tool for League of Legends champions.
+This school project, titled "LoL Champs," is an unofficial documentation tool for League of Legends champions.
 Its main objective is to demonstrate proficiency in utilizing an online API.

 # Features
 <ul>